-Yes, Alaska’s largest, busiest and most populated urban hub is also a fishing fantasy come to life… and that isn’t a fishing tale.
+Yes, Alaska’s largest, busiest and most populated urban hub is also a fishing fantasy come to life … and that isn’t a fishing tale.
 Even the most secretive fisherman will brag about this fishery, and it couldn’t be kept secret anyway: Anchorage is a mainstay on any “America’s Best Fishing Cities” list.

 “You can go fishing just about anywhere in Anchorage,” added Dan Bosch in a 2018 interview.
-Bosch is a passionate fisherman, now retired from a longtime role at Alaska Department of Fish and Game, most recently as regional management coordinator for the Anchorage area.
+Bosch is a passionate fisherman, now retired from a longtime role at Fish and Game, most recently as regional management coordinator for the Anchorage area.
 “It’s some of the best fishing around.
 And the accessibility — it’s so easy.
 Right at your doorstep.”

-For Anchorage visitors, that includes hotel doorsteps.
+For Anchorage visitors, that includes lodging doorsteps.
 The community is covered in streams, creeks and lakes that are packed and stocked with tens of thousands of fun, fighting fish.
 And there are seemingly endless fishing options around Southcentral Alaska that are just a short and scenic drive or flight away.

 Sport fishing is a year-round activity in Anchorage and Alaska, but the action surges in summer.
-From May to September, the fish counts are high, the midnight sun is warm and bright, and fishermen are giddy.
+From May to September, the fish counts are generally high, the midnight sun is warm and bright, and fishermen are giddy.
 Where should you wet a line?
 Around Anchorage, practically anywhere there’s water, there are fish.
 Many of these fishing holes also offer peace, quiet and the natural vibe of wild Alaska.
 As you cast and relax, it’s easy to forget you’re in Alaska’s biggest city.

-Ship Creek — Anchorage
+Ship Creek, Anchorage

 “Right downtown you can fish for king salmon and coho salmon,” said Bosch, himself a Ship Creek regular who has worked and fished the Anchorage area for decades.
 “If you haven’t fished there before, just watch what everyone is doing, if they’re using eggs or spinners, and where they are setting up along the creek.”